Floridair Airlines

 In 1994, company co-founder Roy Flagler decided to sell his interest in Floridair to Charlie Crockett and depart the company.
 The split was mostly amicable, and Mr Crockett used the occasion to buy out other family members’ remaining shares and become the sole owner of the airline.

-As a result of this discussion, in early 2005 Floridair finally entered the scheduled air service market as something of a low cost carrier (LCC), initially setting up daily nonstop service between New York-LGA and Chicago-MDW from Miami-MIA and Orlando-MCO, using the 737-800s.
-The move proved highly popular, and very lucrative for the company.
-Mr Crockett began to look at replacements for the company’s 767s, settling on the recently announced Boeing 787 as the solution.
+As a result of this discussion, in early 2005 Floridair finally entered the scheduled air service market as something of a low cost carrier (LCC), initially setting up daily nonstop service between Miami-MIA «» New York-LGA, MIA «» Chicago-MDW, Orlando-MCO «» LGA and MCO «» MDW using the Boeing 737-800s.
+The move proved to be highly popular and very lucrative for the company, so Mr Crockett began to look at replacements for the company’s 767s, settling on the recently announced Boeing 787 as the solution.
 He placed orders for three of them.

 Charlie Crockett’s Death

 During the fall of 2005, Charlie Crockett became ill and was forced to hand over day to day control of the airline to Ken Hewett, who had replaced Roy Flagler as the company’s COO (chief operating officer) and Chief Pilot.
-A few months later in early 2006, Mr Crockett passed away due to complications from what would otherwise had been a routine medical procedure.
+A few months later in early 2006, Mr Crockett passed away due to complications following what should have been a routine medical procedure.

 In his will, Mr Crockett passed all control of the airline over to his then-18 year old granddaughter, who would take over the company in 2013 at her 25th birthday.
-Until then, Ken Hewett would serve as CEO while Ms Crockett would attend college and receive appropriate executive training.
+Until then, Mr Hewett was to serve as CEO while Ms Crockett attended college and received appropriate executive training.

-Mr Hewett began his tenure by adding more destinations to Floridair’s modest portfolio of scheduled routes.
-In Autumn 2006 he added scheduled routes to Miami-MIA and Orlando-MCO from London-LGW, Dublin-DUB, Paris-ORL and Frankfurt-FRA.
-Within North America, he also set up scheduled routes to MIA and MCO from Dallas-DFW, Houston-IAH, Boston-BOS and Philadelphia.
-Washington-DCA to MIA and MCO were also added in 2008, following a protracted bid to obtain takeoff and landing slots at slot-regulated DCA.
-Toronto-YYZ was added in 2009, and Denver-DEN joined the scheduled route network in 2011.
+The 50 year old Mr Hewett, a 25 year veteran of Floridair who started out flying Boeing 727-200s for the airline back in the 1980s, began his tenure as CEO by adding more destinations to Floridair’s modest portfolio of scheduled routes.
+By Autumn 2006 he added scheduled routes between Miami-MIA and Orlando-MCO «» London-LGW, Dublin-DUB, Paris-ORL and and Frankfurt-FRA.
+Within North America, he also set up scheduled routes, beginning with MIA and MCO «» Dallas-DFW, Houston-IAH, Boston-BOS and Philadelphia.

 In 2008, Floridair began taking delivery of several Boeing 737-900ERs, most of them going to the scheduled services fleet to replace 737-700s and 737-800s that were in turn added to the charter fleet.
 Later 737-900ERs were added to charter flight operations as well.